lightbend/fdp-sample-applications/README.md

 In addition, several [certified](https://developer.lightbend.com/docs/fast-data-platform/current/#overview) components are needed by some of the applications:

 * Cassandra: required for KillrWeather
-* InfluxDB: required for KillrWeather and network intrusion
+* InfluxDB: required for KillrWeather, anomaly detection, and network intrusion
-* Grafana: required for KillrWeather and network intrusion
+* Grafana: required for KillrWeather, anomaly detection, and network intrusion

 (Additional optional, _certified_ components are described by each component's documentation.)